chrisguest75/mongo_examples/02_image_scans/README.md

 # README
 Demonstrate an example of using mongodb to store image scans

+TODO:
+* dataload the scans into mongo
+    * create a container that just does a dataload and exits.
+* write a basic api to pull results.
+* create a frontend to render the results.

 ## Docker Compose App
 ```sh
 # list profiles